supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex07_Detections.md

 1. Select **Next: Set rule logic >** button.

-1. On the *Set rule logic* tab, the *Rule query* should be populated already with you KQL query, as well the entities under *Alert enhancement - Entity mapping*.
+1. On the *Set rule logic* tab, the *Rule query* should be populated already with you KQL query, as well the entities under *Alert enhancement - Entity mapping* f not add it manually.

     |Entity|Identifier|Data Field|
     |:----|:----|:----|